alejandrojust/alejandrojust/README.md

 My name is **Alejandro Osorio**.

-- I'm currently working on some projects in Python.
+- I'm currently working on some interesting projects.

 - Contact me via email at MrAlejandrojust@gmail.com